When Is the Best Time

 - Their ivory tusks are meagre because of hypomineralization.

 - Unique is the elephant trunk with 50.000 muscles.
-This trunk makes the elephant capable to get even the smallest leaves from a tree.
+This trunk enables the elephant to get even the smallest leaves from a tree.

 I recommend combining Etosha with Caprivi Strip, the Okavango Delta and Chobe in Botswana and also the Vic Falls in Zimbabwe.
 It is all located in the east and easy to access by rental jeep.
 Getting to Victoria Falls only is best by plane.
 The falls are located 1000 km to the east.

-Thanks for these outstanding pictures from the dry season taken by my friend and photographer Chris.
-The photos from the rainy season were provided by my wonderful friends Umamisky from Switzerland.
+Thanks for these outstanding pictures from the dry season taken by my friends Chris, Rolf and Vera.
+The photos from the rainy season were provided by my wonderful friends Marc and Andrea from Switzerland.
+If you wish to use any of these pictures, contact me, but we will take action against picture theft!